What is a Community Land Trust?

 Source, City of Flagstaff, Flagstaff Metropolitan Planning Organization

-- Your gross income is less than 125% of the Flagstaff Area Median Income
+- Your gross income is no more than 125% of the Flagstaff Area Median Income

 Residents must have an income no more than 125% of the Flagstaff Area Median Income (AMI) for the latest year published.
 The Department of Housing and Urban Development (HUD), Arizona Department of Housing, and the City of Flagstaff determine AMI.
 Here is the current AMI for Flagstaff.